karrot-dev/yunity.org/user/pages/10.heartbeat/2018-06-17/item.md

 _by Janina_

 ## [foodsharing.de](https://foodsharing.de)-dev
-Foodsharing.de developers are desparately looking forward to the next hackathon that will happen likely within july.
-There is still a lot of hard-to-test changed undergoing as we are moving all the frontend javascript into modularized, modern javascript.
+Foodsharing.de developers are desparately looking forward to the next hackathon that will happen likely within July.
+There is still a lot of hard-to-test changes undergoing as we are moving all the frontend javascript into modularized, modern javascript.
 While we theoretically could test everything, the test suites would just be massive as there would be so many things to test.

-Little contributitions from new developers as well as more contributions from developers, that are already for some time with the project, seem to happen steadily now, which is very nice.
+Little contributions from new developers, as well as more contributions from developers that are with the project for some time already seem to happen steadily now, which is very nice.

 _by Matthias_